Lady in Danger (stage play): Response

+seldom so little action, seldom have actors carried on so hopelessly, like dogs baying wistfully at the moon.
+Most of the time the lady’s chief danger was that the audience might break into macabre laughter."

 The Cincinnati Enquirer wrote "there is not the tiniest suspicion of comedy throughout and the only mystery about the entire sorry affair is how in the name of things theatrical it was produced in the first place."
 Walter Winchell declared the play "had better have stayed down under."

 The Daily News called it "a tepid chiller."

 Variety wrote "those Detroit critics indulged in wishful thinking when they pegged Lady in Danger a good thing, which it isn't.
 At least they inspired false hope within a couple of young, aspiring managers...
 Australian import is wrongly billed as a comedy-mystery, for there is nothing to laugh at in the story of Japanazi doings in Melbourne."

 "That's not too good, is it?" said Afford.
 "Still, I don't suppose you can hit the jackpot every time."

 1955 radio adaptation

 The play was adapted for radio on the ABC in 1955.